 That’s all now close every window and restart your system.

 On next login check for updates from settings -> update & Security -> windows update And check for updates.
-And I am sure this time you get succeed, Did this tips helped to fix the problem?
-Let us know on comments below Also, Read
+And I am sure this time you get succeed, Did these tips help to fix the problem?
+Let us know on the comments below Also, Read